PrabhjotCngh/PixoraPayments/README.md

 - Open firewall for `localhost:3000` (backend) and `localhost:4000` (bridge).
 - Kiosk/always-on-top behavior is driven by `config.window`.
 - Adjust `payment.qrCodeExpiryMinutes`, `screens.successDuration`, and `screens.failureDuration` to fit your booth timing.

+### Dev Notes

+- Electron DevTools are disabled by default to reduce noise and avoid Autofill warnings.
+- Cashfree REST base URLs are configured in `config.json` (`cashfree.apiBase.production` / `cashfree.apiBase.sandbox`).
+The backend selects the correct one based on `CASHFREE_ENV`.